BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    alt-text = ""
    width = 400
    height = 400
-   layout = "float-right"
+   layout = "float-right-desktop"
 %}

-Bitcoin (as in "I have 1 bitcoin") are just numbers associated with addresses.
-An address is a long, complex string (like ``1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2```), and a transaction involves sending bitcoin from one address to another.
-This reduces the balance (more on balances below) of the sending address, and increases the balance of the receiving address.
+Bitcoin (as in "I have 1 bitcoin") are numbers associated with addresses.
+Just like bank account numbers, addresses are long, alphanumerical strings.
+A transaction involves sending bitcoin from one address to another.
+This reduces the balance (more on that below) of the sending address, and increases the balance of the receiving address.

 Owning a bitcoin therefore means being in control of one or more addresses that have received bitcoin.

 </div>

-## What's my balance?
+## Can I send less than one bitcoin?

 <div class="center" markdown="1">

 {% include image.html
-   image = "/assets/images/guide/getting-started/technology/balance.jpg"
+   image = "/assets/images/guide/getting-started/technology/bitcoin-satoshi.jpg"
-   retina = "/assets/images/guide/getting-started/technology/balance@2x.jpg"
+   retina = "/assets/images/guide/getting-started/technology/bitcoin-satoshi@2x.jpg"
    alt-text = ""
    width = 400
    height = 400
-   layout = "float-right"
+   layout = "float-right-desktop"
 %}

-The Bitcoin network does not store your balance.
-It is dynamically calculated by summing up all bitcoin you have received and subtracting the ones you have spent.
-So a wallet application needs to know your full transaction history in order to calculate how much you bitcoin you still control.
+Yes.
+Bitcoin has a subunit called Satoshi.
+1 bitcoin is one hundred million Satoshi.
+So sending 0.01 bitcoin is the same as sending 1,000,000 Satoshi.

 </div>